 Quechua's (native Andean) people have a history of being down-trodden, first by Incas, then by Spaniards and then by landowners.
 Thanks to recent reforms, some Quechua's people possess their own land, but just a few of them.
 Due to their long history of being dominated by others, they have mostly a low self-esteem.
 It is important to try to involve them into your group.
 So take some coca leaves and share with them.
 You can also try to learn a couple of basic Quechua's words (your Tour Guide will be pleased to help you).
 Many of porters have amazing stories to tell about their traditions and life in their villages.
 At the end of the trek, do not forget to show them that you appreciate their work and thank them verbally as well as by tipping them.

-Tipping your Tour Guide and Cook should depend on quality of the service.
+Tipping your Tour Guide or Cook should depend on quality of the service.
 If their tips are consistently poor, then they soon get a message they need to improve.
 However, even if the food was terrible and the Tour Guide spoke no English (which we hope will not be the case!), the Porters were probably still working hard carrying all camping equipment, so please do not forget to give them a tip.
 The amount you pay depends on you.
 Usually, it is recommended to tip every Porter with 30-35 soles (it is a combined tip from everybody in your group).
 Try to take plenty of small change so that you can tip Porters directly.
 This is much better than giving money to your Cook or Tour Guide to be divided later as this is distributed unfairly.
 Be careful of over-tipping also as it can be often as bad as not leaving any tip.
-If a Porter receives a large tip, he usually ends up drinking in Aguas Calientes or Urubamba for several days and just a little of this amount reaches his poor family unfortunately.
-So try to keep your tip in a reasonable amount.
+If a Porter receives a large tip, he usually ends the trail. they will take the money to the families.